VesnaSUG/FOAM-Recipes/foam-tutorial.md

 git clone <git URL for your repository>
 ```

-One of the conveniences of FOAM is that there are no external dependencies.
-All the code is at the tip of your fingers and you can step through it
+One of the conveniences of FOAM is that there are virtually no external dependencies.
+All the code is at the tip of your fingers and you can step through it as needed.
-as needed.
 For that reason, FOAM is included in your project as a GIT sub-module.
 Therefore our next step is to go to the [FOAM Repository][foam-repo] and grab the repository's URL, then link to it as a sub-module for our project.
 Here is an example how to do it using the ssh github link:

 ```
 cd FOAM-Recipes